rytsikau/ee.Yrewind/README.md

 ##### [**` -cookie='c:\path\to\cookie\file.ext' `**](#)

 Specifies the path to the cookie file.
 If a relative path is specified, the base folder is the folder from which the command line was run.
-The parameter is required if YouTube displays captcha page.
+This parameter can be useful if YouTube requires authorization or captcha.
 Cookie file can be obtained using a browser add-on, or, alternatively, cookie string can be copied directly from the browser developer console and saved as a text file.
 Please note, that cookie obtained as a result of solving captcha is usable for only a few hours.
-Possibly, instead of solving captcha, it's better to log in to YouTube and create cookie file containing the login data.
+Thus, instead of solving captcha, it's better to log in to YouTube and create cookie file containing the login data.
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -cookie='cookies.txt'

 <br>